acts-project/acts/docs/core/geometry.md

-The {class}`Acts::Volume` class is a container of {type}`Acts::BoundarySurface` objects, where each {type}`Acts::BoundarySurface` is an extension of the {class}`Acts::Surface` class with additional information about the attached Volumes.
+The {class}`Acts::Volume` class is a container of {type}`Acts::BoundarySurface` objects, where each {type}`Acts::BoundarySurface` is an extension of the {class}`Acts::Surface` class with additional information about the attached volumes.
 The normal vector of the surface defines an *inside* (opposite w.r.t. the normal vector) and an *outside* (along w.r.t. the normal vector) direction.
 Either a single volume or an array of volumes can be attached to a volume.